aengusng8/Sartorius-Cell-Instance-Segmentation/README.md

     - Training stage 2: train with three-class Sartorious dataset with pretrained weights from stage 1
 - Inference: use EfficientDetV2 classifier to predict class which is used to refine final prediction of Mask R-CNN
 - 5 folds cross-validation
-- Ensembling masks from different models with customd Weighted Boxes Fusion
+- Ensembling masks from different models with customed Weighted Boxes Fusion

 ### What didn't work
 - Heavy augmentation: